 Hire an Experienced Boston Slip and Fall Lawyer to Represent You!

-Kelly & Associates stands for all the victims of personal injury accidents.
+Michael Kelly stands for all the victims of personal injury accidents.
 We believe in justice and in everyone’s accountability for their actions or negligent behavior.
 Property owners should honor the duty of care owed to people who have a legitimate right to be present on their property.

 When they fail in this duty, we make sure that injured persons will recover their medical expenses, lost wages, other financial losses, as well as the compensation they deserve for pain and suffering (non-economic damages).